rthuffman/WFGY/ProblemMap/Atlas/atlas-negative-space-report-v1.md

 ### 8.3 Boundary refinement must remain local unless evidence forces a wider shift

-Do not widen a local clarification into a total atlas rewrite unless repeated evidence truly forces that move.
+Do not widen a local clarification into a total Atlas rewrite unless repeated evidence truly forces that move.

 ### 8.4 Cross-domain growth must stay evidence-led